ueman/passkit/passkit/README.md

 ## Bugs and parsing issues

-If you hit an issue with parsing, please create an issue and attach the PkPass (if possible)
+If you hit an issue with parsing, please create an issue and attach the PkPass (if possible).

 ## Contributors